-The Mosque-Cathedral of Córdoba and the Alcázar of Córdoba are two of this city’s most famous treasures. the Mosque-Cathedral includes design elements from Christian and Muslim culture and it’s impressive. and the Alcázar, or fortress, is stunning, with its incredible city views and beautiful gardens.
+The Mosque-Cathedral of Córdoba and the Alcázar of Córdoba are two of this city’s most famous treasures.
+The Mosque-Cathedral includes design elements from Christian and Muslim cultures, and it’s impressive.
+And the Alcázar, or fortress, is stunning, with its incredible city views and beautiful gardens.

 It’s worth going on a guided tour to learn the history of this beautiful and fascinating city.
 You can get tours in Córdoba, and you can even get them from Seville.
 Here are some great options, including both.

 Other Day Trips from Seville

 If you have more time and want to explore a bit more outside of Seville, there are a lot of great options for you.
-Here are some that I found which look interesting.
+Here are some that I found look interesting.

 How to Get to Seville

 Depending on where you are leaving to go to Seville, you may fly into the Seville International Airport.
 If you’re already in Europe, taking a train may be a good and economical way to head to the city.
 This is particularly so from other destinations in Spain, like Madrid and Barcelona.